DavisDeco/Megasoftcalc/README.md

 After activating the environment and this project to work, run the following command to install all packages needed

 `pip install -r requirements.txt`

+## Serving the application
+ Navigate to megasoftcalc/ folder using `cd megasoftcalc/` that contains manage.py file and serve the web api using the command below

+ `python manage.py runserver`

+ ## Review the code
+ Thank you